 Distribution of funds to eligible entities in ND relies heavily on the CSBG pass-through funds to provide services within their respective regions.
 Most local governments and counties do not contribute toward CAA operations.
 The CAAs operate in multi-county jurisdictions, differing in size and population.
-In FY2012, DCS and the seven CAAs revised the formula for distributing pass-through monies among the CAAs which reflects the distribution of the low-income population based on the 2010 US Census, the relative size of areas served and a minimum base funding level for each agency.
-The funding formula provides a base funding level equal to 33.23 of the pass-through funds, which is divided equally among the eight regions.
+In FY2012, DCS and the seven CAAs revised the formula for distributing pass-through monies among the CAAs which reflects the distribution of the low-income population based on the 2010 US Census, the relative size of areas served, and a minimum base funding level for each agency.
+The funding formula provides a base funding level that comprises approximately 1/3 of the pass-through funds, which is divided equally among the eight regions.
 Although there are 8 geographical regions in the state, there are 7 CAAs, since the Community Action Partnership Program serves both Region 1 & Region VIII.
-The remaining pass-through funds are distributed in direct proportion to teach CAA service areaÂs share of the StateÂs low-income population using the 2010 census data.
-The formula was used beginning in 2014 and will end when a new formula is developed and agreed upon by the CAAs.
+The remaining pass-through funds are distributed in direct proportion to teach CAA service areas share of the States lowincome population using the 2010 census data.
+The formula was used beginning in 2014 and will end when a new formula is developed and agreed upon by the CAAs (planned revision in 2022).
 A minimum pass-through level of \$1,120,000 is required by the distribution formula in order to provide base funding under the new funding formula.
 A total State allotment of \$1,230,769 would be required to provide a pass-through funding level of \$1,120,000.
-In the event that the StateAs FY2020 or FY2021 allotments would be less than \$1,230,769 each year, DCS will reduce or eliminate the 5% Discretionary funds to alleviate some of the impact on the CAAs for the decrease in CSBG funding, the shift in population in the state, and the decrease in funds the CAAs have received from other funding sources.
+In the event that the States FY2022 or FY2023 allotments would be less than \$1,230,769 each year, DCS will reduce or eliminate the 5% Discretionary funds to alleviate some of the impact on the CAAs for the decrease in CSBG funding, the shift in population in the state, and the decrease in funds the CAAs have received from other funding sources.
 CAAs receiving supplemental funding is contingent upon adequate State administrative and/or discretionary CSBG funding and CAAs having CSBG carryover of 20% or less from the previous grant year.
-Projected CSBG distributions to the 7 CAAs for FY2020-2021, based on the funding formula, can be found in Table III.
-We will be considering the amount of CSBG carryover available to the agency from the previous year in considering if any supplemental funds are awarded of the eligible agencies.
-TABLE III POTENTIAL CSBG DISTRIBUTIONS FOR FY2020 &FY2021 [REGION, PERCENT OF ALLOCATION, ALLOCATION AMOUNT] Region II, 13.41%, \$396,680; Region III, 10.58%, \$342,506; Region IV, 15.00%, \$427,138 ; Region V 25.67%, \$631,294; Region VI, 7.74%, \$288,024; Region VII, 18.92%, \$502,106; Region 1 & 8, 8.67%, \$445,919.
-Totals \$3,033,667.
-The proportional share of CSBG pass-through based on projected FY2020 allocation funding formula used to derive the % based on base allocation for each region and percentage of low-income people residing in the service area.
+Projected CSBG distributions to the 7 CAAs for FY2022-2023, based on the funding formula, can be found in Table III.
+We will be considering the amount of CSBG carryover available to the agency from the previous year in considering if any supplemental funds are awarded ot the eligible agencies based on excess administration and discretionary funds not used.
+TABLE III POTENTIAL CSBG DISTRIBUTIONS FOR FY2022 & FY2023 [REGION, PERCENT OF ALLOCATION] Region II, 13.41%; Region III, 10.58%; Region IV, 15.00%; Region V 25.67%; Region VI, 7.74%; Region VII, 18.92%; Region 1 & 8, 8.67%.
+The proportional share of CSBG pass-through based on projected FY2022 allocation less the base allocation in the funding formula is used to derive the percentage of the allocation for each region based on low-income people residing in the service area.
 The State intends to distribute funds within 30 days of the date we receive our award letter.
-A public Legislative Hearing on the StateÂs proposed use and distribution f CSBG funs was held on January 9, 2019.
+A public Legislative Hearing on the States proposed use and distribution of CSBG funds was held on January 25, 2021.